mahsankhan/caring-triceratops/src/pages/measa-defi.md

 home_spotlights:
   enabled: true
   excerpt: >-
-    ### MEASA DeFI - An extra-ordinary mission to create an ecosystem of
+    ### MEASA DeFi - An extra-ordinary mission to create an ecosystem of
-    decentralized financial services for more than 1 Billion people living in the Middle East, Africa and South Asia.
+    decentralized financial services for more than 1 Billion population market in the Middle East, Africa and South Asia.

     #### Go4 Blockchain is a technology partner of MEASA DeFi.
   home_img:
     data_position: 25% 25%
+    path: /images/1200x628pix.png
   weight: 3
 template: page
 ---
 # MEASA DeFI - An extra-ordinary mission to create an ecosystem of decentralized financial services for more than 1 Billion people living in the Middle East, Africa and South Asia known as MEASA DeFi.

 # MEASA DeFi - Decentralized Financial Services for more than a billion people living in Middle East, Africa and South Asia.

 #### MEASA - Middle East, Africa and South Asia || DeFi - Decentralized Finance

-#### MEASA Wallet - For Individuals, Fiat to Crypto On-ramp including MEASA Dollar.
+#### MEASA Wallet - For Individuals, Fiat to Crypto On/Off Ramp.

 #### MEASA Pay - B2B and B2C Payments in Fiat and Cryptocurrency.